 26 June – 51 days after the diagnosis in Bangkok, the doctors in Australia confirm the diagnosis of pancreatic cancer.
 Due to the widespread nature it’s consider metastatic and stage 4.
 Chemo regime of Abraxane & Gemcitabine and is recommended to slow the growth and will begin within days

-29 June – Chemo round 1, day 1.
+29 June – Chemo round 1, dose 1.
 No side effects.
 Supported with steriods for symptom management.
+Joined by his son Trent